pharo-ide/Calypso/Calypso-Browser.package/ClyDynamicBallonTooltip.class/README.md

 I am a hook to get dynamically updatable balloon tooltip.

-Create my instance using block:
+To install me into the morph use following expression:

-	ClyDynamicBallonTooltip from: ['test string']
+	ClyDynamicBallonTooltip from: ['test string'] installInto: aMorph